Jacob-Hatanaka/Jacob-Hatanaka.github.io/essays/ai-reflection.md

 For documenting code, I found it was easier to document the code myself, since it seemed faster than prompting AI.​

-### Quality assurance, e.g., “What’s wrong with this code <code here>” or “Fix the ESLint errors in code here.”
+### Quality assurance, e.g., "What’s wrong with this code code here" or “Fix the ESLint errors in code here."

 For quality assurance, most issues were easily resolvable since I did not go into code that was too complicated.
 For ESLint errors, for example, errors were stated in the IDE that gave the line and the exact issue present.​